 Home About Us

-Lanning set off in her jeep to drive to a small town south of Tubac, in far southern Arizona, to meet the artist and see more of his canvases.
-She returned to Sedona determined to find a way to accommodate not only Rogoway but the many other fine artists who happened not to be Native American.
-Within the year Lanning Gallery, founded in 1986, had opened across the hall from her first gallery; artists Alfred Rogoway, Bill Rane (1927-2005) and fine jeweler Michael Grant were her earliest artists and the works of each are still represented.
+Lanning set off in her jeep to drive to the small town in Southern Arizona where the artist had settled, to meet him and see more of his paintings.
+She returned to Sedona determined to find a way to accommodate not only Alfred Rogoway but the many other fine artists who happened not to be Native American.
+Within the year, she had founded Lanning Gallery, in 1986, located across from her first gallery.
+Decades later, both of the galleries Lanning founded remain in the same locations anchoring the heart of Sedona’s Gallery District which has grown up around them